 Contractors and design professionals are legally held to different standards.
 Construction contractors are obliged to perform according to the contract and are bound by the express and implied warranties of the contract and construction standards.
 The contractor is afforded control of their work within the limits of the contract and can transfer risk to insurance policies and other instruments.

 Second, professional liability insurance policies do not generally cover contractual liabilities.
-Third, given that the liabilities created by broad-form indemnities can be orders of magnitude greater than the design professional’s fees, are substantially beyond their control and are not ordinarily insurable, accepting such a term is often an unconscionably poor business decision.
+These policies are generally limited to negligence and other liabilities created by law.
+Third, accepting such a term is often an unconscionably poor business decision, given that the liabilities created by broad-form indemnities can be orders of magnitude greater than the design professional’s fees, are substantially beyond their control and are not ordinarily insurable.

-I am well aware that many engineers will agree to low fees, inadequate scopes and burdensome contractual liabilities.
+Some engineers will agree to low fees, inadequate scopes and burdensome contractual liabilities.
 Some do not read their contracts or fail to understand the risk they are taking on.
 Some think that because they have insurance, any liability they face will be covered.
-Others knowingly take on the risk, but would declare bankruptcy in the event those risks manifest.
-Considering how fundamental risk management is to professional practice, especially the services commonly provided to construction contractors by engineers, one must ask: why would you want someone managing your risk, who do not understand how to manage their own?
+Others knowingly take on the risk with the intent of declaring bankruptcy in the event those risks manifest.
+Considering how fundamental risk management is to professional practice, especially the services commonly provided to construction contractors by engineers, one must ask: why would you want someone managing your risk, who does not understand how to manage their own?

 The information and statements in this document are for information purposes only and do not comprise the professional advice of the author or create a professional relationship between reader and author.